 Do you having trouble sleeping?

-Are you always craving chocolate?
+Are you often craving chocolate?

 If any of these symptoms resonate with you, then you are probably lacking in one essential mineral: